DON’T SEE YOUR QUESTION OR ANSWER HERE?

 The Declaration of Independence, Expense Report and Photo & Medical Release forms can all be completed by the Team Manager.

-How do I order the free Regional T-shirts?
+How do I order Regional T-shirts?

 Who can watch the team’s Central Challenge performance?

 What information does someone need in order to find our team’s performance?

 Family and friends will need your team’s Challenge Name, Team Manager Last Name, and School.